-Pre-natal examinations (slobodan radni dan za prenatalni pregled)
+Antenatal appointments and care (slobodan radni dan za prenatalni pregled)

-Pregnant workers have a right to use several hours - equivalent to one working day off per month - in order to attend pre-natal examinations.
-Pregnant workers are obliged to announce to the employer the intention to use this right (in a written form, two days in advance).
+Pregnant workers have a right to use several hours, equivalent to 1 working day off per month, in order to attend pre-natal examinations.
+Pregnant workers are obliged to inform employers of their intention to use this right, in a written form two days in advance.